Gokulg2401/Fullstack-intern--task/README.md

 1. Register a new account or login with existing credentials
 2. Browse the available templates on the home page
-3. Click the heart icon to add templates to your favorites
+3. Click the heart icon to add templates to your favourites
-4. View your favorite templates in the "My Favorites" section
+4. View your favourite templates in the "My Favourites" section
 5. Logout when done

 ## Development Notes